lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 ### Duplex formation

-One of the most straightforward applications of any NN model is to model the thermodynamics of duplex formation in a system composed of just two (perfectly or partially) complementary strands, A and B. If the sequences are such that the possibility of stable intermediates can be neglected (that is, if the strands spend most of the time either free in solution or bound to each other), hybridisation can be described as a two-state process.
+One of the most straightforward applications of any NN model is to model the thermodynamics of duplex formation in a system composed of just two (perfectly or partially) complementary strands, A and B. If the sequences are such that the possibility of stable intermediates can be neglected (that is, if the strands spend most of the time either free in solution or bound to each other), hybridisation can be described as a two-state process[^two_state].
 The latter, in turn, is formally equivalent to the chemical equilibrium between two reactants and a product, *viz.*

 $$
 A + B \rightleftharpoons AB.
 $$

-The two-state model works particularly well for short strands (*i.e.* oligonucleotides) since, if they do not contain repeating patterns or similar "pathological" sequences, are more unlikely to exhibit metastable intermediates, *i.e.*, states with secondary structures whose stability can almost match that of the product.
+The two-state model works particularly well for short strands (*i.e.* oligonucleotides) since, if they do not contain repeating patterns or similar "pathological" sequences, they are more unlikely to exhibit metastable intermediates, *i.e.*, states with secondary structures whose stability can almost match that of the product.

 Under the two-state assumption, equilibrium is described by the law of mass action equation